-An Application (A452) has been received from Holland Sweetener Company seeking approval for a new intense sweetener, aspartame-acesulphame, under Standard 1.3.1 - Food Additives in the Australia New Zealand Food Standards Code (the Code).
+An Application (A452) was received from Holland Sweetener Company seeking approval for a new intense sweetener, aspartame-acesulphame salt, under Standard 1.3.1 - Food Additives in the Australia New Zealand Food Standards Code (the Code).
 The product is known commercially as TwinsweetTM.

-Aspartame-acesulphame salt is a molecular combination of two already approved sweeteners, aspartame and acesulphame potassium (K).
-When in aqueous solution, either in food or in the mouth, it dissociates into an anion (acesulphame) and a cation (aspartame) that are identical to the two parent sweeteners, aspartame and acesulphame K.
+Aspartame-acesulphame salt is a molecular combination of two already approved sweeteners, aspartame and acesulphame potassium.
+When in aqueous solution, either in food or in the mouth, it dissociates into an anion (acesulphame) and a cation (aspartame) that are identical to the two parent sweeteners.

 Standard 1.3.1 - Food Additives requires that food additives undergo a pre-market risk assessment through an application to FSANZ before being offered for sale in Australia and New Zealand.
-Although aspartame-acesulphame breaks down readily into the two parent sweeteners, it is a chemically distinct compound when added to food and therefore must also undergo a pre-market safety assessment.
-However, the application was progressed under section 36 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) because it was considered to raise issues of minor significance or complexity only.
+Although aspartame-acesulphame salt breaks down readily into the constituent sweeteners, it is a chemically distinct compound when added to food and therefore must also undergo a pre-market safety assessment.

+The application was initially progressed under section 36 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) because it was considered to raise issues of minor significance or complexity only.
+However, due to drafting changes required in response to issues raised in public submissions, FSANZ completed a Preliminary Final Assessment and subsequently conducted a second period of public consultation.

-The Initial/Draft Assessment Report concluded that aspartame-acesulphame fulfils a specific technological purpose consistent with that of a food additive, in this case, an intense sweetener.
-Aspartame-acesulphame offers some technological advantages to manufacturers and, due to synergistic sweetness properties, also provides the potential to use lower amounts in certain foods to achieve a particular level of sweetness.
+The Initial/Draft Assessment Report concluded that aspartame-acesulphame salt fulfils a specific technological purpose consistent with that of a food additive, in this case, an intense sweetener.
+Aspartame-acesulphame salt offers some technological advantages to manufacturers and, due to synergistic sweetness properties, also provides the potential to use lower amounts in certain foods to achieve a particular level of sweetness.

-The safety of aspartame-acesulphame is based largely on the previous safety evaluations of the dissociated salts, aspartame and acesulphame K. As these have an established history of safe use, the use of aspartame-acesulphame raises no additional safety concerns.
-If approved, aspartame-acesulphame may only be used in foods where there is currently a permission to use both parent sweeteners, at a level equivalent to that of the limiting sweetener.
-In most cases, the limiting parent sweetener is acesulphame K, with the exception of brewed soft drink where aspartame is limiting.
+The safety of aspartame-acesulphame salt is based largely on the previous safety evaluations of the aspartame and acesulphame moieties.
+As these have an established history of safe use, the use of aspartame-acesulphame salt raises no additional safety concerns.
+If approved, aspartame-acesulphame salt may only be used in foods where there is currently a permission to use both parent sweeteners, at a level equivalent to that of the more restricted component.
+In most cases, acesulphame potassium is more restricted, with the exception of bubble gum and chewing gum, electrolyte drinks and brewed soft drink, where aspartame is limiting.